-The Winter Park Hospital Planning Area is located in the east section of Winter Park.
-The planning area includes the Winter Park Hospital and support buildings, adjacent office areas, Fire Station #62, Brookshire Elementary School, Showalter Field/Cady Way, the Aloma Shopping Center, the Winter Park Corners Shopping Center, the Crealde Art Center. the Four Seasons Condominiums, and adjacent residential and park area.
+The Winter Park Memorial Hospital Planning Area is located in the east section of Winter Park.
+The planning area includes the Winter Park Memorial Hospital and support buildings, adjacent office areas, Fire Station 62, Brookshire Elementary School, Showalter Field/Cady Way Park, Aloma Shopping Center, Winter Park Corners Shopping Center, Crealdé School of Art Center, Four Seasons Condominiums, as well as adjacent residential and park area.

 The predominant land uses in this planning area are associated with medical care, namely Winter Park Memorial Hospital, medical offices and clinics.
 The Hospital covers more than 28 acres of this area with ancillary medical and professional offices constituting over 30 acres.
 Planning Area C contains over 250 acres.
-Other land uses are parks and recreation (26.8%), commercial/offices (45.7%) and high-density residential (16.2%).
+Other land uses are parks and recreation (26.8%), commercial/ offices (45.7%) and high-density residential (16.2%).